Many prominent politicians have voiced their support for reducing interest rates on federal student loans.

 A number of borrowers have entirely given up on repaying their student loans.
 They may have balances so large that they feel they have no chance to ever repay the debt, or they may think their income puts them in a situation that the debt will never be paid off.

-For these borrowers, outside of restoring bankruptcy rights to student loans, the federal government can do little to help.
-From their perspective, whether the interest rate is 1% or 25%, the loans will not get paid off.
+For these borrowers, outside of restoring bankruptcy rights to student loans or canceling the debt, the federal government can do little to help.
+From the perspective of these borrowers, whether the interest rate is 1% or 25%, the loans will not get paid off.

-However, if the government did a better job making borrowers aware of different repayment plans and programs, there is a case to be made that more people would benefit.
+However, if the government did a better job making borrowers aware of different repayment plans and programs, there is a case to be made that more people would avoid this situation.

 Many borrowers of federal student loans are on income-driven plans such as IBR, PAYE, and REPAYE.
 These plans ensure that borrowers are never required to pay more than a certain percentage of their monthly discretionary income.

 One of the major perks of these plans is their eligibility for student loan forgiveness.
 Forgiveness can come in two different ways.
 First, borrowers who work in public service, such as those working for non-profits or for the government, can qualify for public service forgiveness after 10 years.
 Second, regardless of occupation, borrowers on these plans can have their loans forgiven after 20 to 25 years.

 A reduced interest rate will simply change how much debt is forgiven for these borrowers.
 It will have no bearing on their monthly payments, nor will it affect how soon the loans are forgiven.

 The Low Credit Risk Borrowers